ayushb2005/ayushb2005/README.md

 - 🧠 Passionate about **AI, full-stack development, and distributed systems**
 - 💼 Currently a **Software Engineering Intern** at a **Stealth AI Startup** in San Francisco
 - 💬 Always open to collaborating on projects involving web apps, ML, or system design
-- 🧋 Certified **boba enjoyer** & builder of things that make life easier

 ---